 Frequently Asked Questions: Our Services for People in Prison

-We encourage prisoners to request genres instead of specific titles.
+We encourage readers to request genres instead of specific titles.
 The books in our library vary widely depending on who donates them.
 We cannot guarantee that we have a specific title in stock.

 People in prison use them for various reasons – writing letters to family, writing legal appeals, or just trying to understand unfamiliar words in the other books we send.
 Many people enter prison with limited reading skills and use their time to change that.
-Frustrated by his inability to express himself, Malcolm X famously taught himself to read and write in prison by copying every word in the dictionary and then using his expanded vocabulary to read most of the books in the library at MCI-Norfolk, where he was incarcerated from 1948-1952.
+Frustrated by his inability to express himself, Malcolm X famously educated himself by copying every word in the dictionary and then using his expanded vocabulary to read most of the books in the library at MCI-Norfolk, where he was incarcerated from 1948-1952.

 Our selection of books depends on what people donate.
 Topics available vary widely.
-We also buy dictionaries and GED study guides, and other high-demand books as we can afford them.
+We also buy dictionaries, thesauri, GED study guides, and other high-demand books as we can afford them.

-In addition to books, we have a self-published legal reference, a resource guide that lists other organizations that help prisoners, and a few other booklets that cover topics that prisoners frequently request.
+In addition to books, we have a self-published legal reference, a resource list of organizations that help people in prison, and a few other booklets that cover topics that prisoners frequently request.